-Command used: [dspace]/bin/dspace index-discovery [-cbhf[r <item handle="">]]</item> Java class: org.dspace.discovery.IndexClient Arguments (short and long forms): Description called without any options, will update/clean an existing index -b (re)build index, wiping out current one if it exists -с clean existing index removing any documents that no longer exist in the db -f if updating existing index, force each handle to be reindexed even if up to date -h print this help message -0 optimize search core -r <item handle=""></item> remove an Item, Collection or Community from index based on its handle -s Rebuild the spellchecker, can be combined with -b and -f.
+Command used: [dspace]/bin/dspace index-discovery [-cbhf[r <item handle="">]]</item> Java class: org.dspace.discovery.IndexClient Arguments (short and long forms): Description called without any options, will update/clean an existing index -b (re)build index, wiping out current one if it exists -c clean existing index removing any documents that no longer exist in the db -f if updating existing index, force each handle to be reindexed even if uptodate -h print this help message -i <objec t handle></objec Reindex an individual object (and any child objects).
+When run on an Item, it just reindexes that single Item.
+When run on a Collection, it reindexes the Collection itself and all Items in that Collection.
+When run on a Community, it reindexes the Community itself and all sub-Communities, contained Collections and contained Items. -0 optimize search core -r <item handle=""></item> remove an Item, Collection or Community from index based on its handle -S Rebuild the spellchecker, can be combined with -b and -f.